Jose Mari Chan : Getting to Know the Man Behind the Music

 Blessed with a wonderful family, Joe Mari is a fine product of the Ateneo de Manila, one of the nation’s top universities.
 As a businessman, he currently runs his late father’s sugar business.

-Jose Mari Chan told me that he was once mistaken for a popular American singer when some people heard this.
+Joe Mari told me that he was once mistaken for a popular American singer when some people heard this.

 This love song was released in 1969 and quickly became a hit.

-Can We Just Stop and Talk A While
+3. Can We Just Stop and Talk Awhile

-From the album Afterthoughts, this is another favorite of mine.
+From the album Afterthoughts released in 1974, this is another favorite of mine.
 The melody is just soothing.

-Counterpoint to Lennon and McCartney's "Here, There and Everywhere"
+6. Counterpoint to Lennon and McCartney’s "Here, There & Everywhere"

 If the late John Lennon and Paul McCartney could just hear this!